tjrichard/tjrichard.github.io/project/project-test/index.md

 참고문헌

-[1]: Medicine Io (2005) Panel on Dietary Reference Intakes for Electrolytes and Water, Dietary Reference Intakes for Water, Potassium, Sodium, Chloride and Sulfate.
+[^1]:Medicine Io (2005) Panel on Dietary Reference Intakes for Electrolytes and Water, Dietary Reference Intakes for Water, Potassium, Sodium, Chloride and Sulfate.
 The National Academies Press

-[2]: EFSA Panel on Dietetic Products N, and Allergies (NDA).
+[^2]:EFSA Panel on Dietetic Products N, and Allergies (NDA).
 (2010) Scientific opinion on dietary reference values for water.
 EFSA J 8:1-48

 ---